 While a few of the elders were disappointed they would not be able to travel home on the Titanic, they thanked God after they discovered what their outcome would have been.
 “You saved my life,” Elder Sonne told Elder Dahle.
 “No,” he replied.
 “By getting me on this mission, you saved my life.”

 Alma Sonne later served as a stake president and an assistant to the Quorum of the Twelve Apostles.
-A more in-depth look at Sonne, along with perspectives of his descendants, can be read at the Church's website here.
+A more in-depth look at Sonne, along with the perspectives of his descendants, is available on the Church’s website.

 A Mother Who Sacrificed to Save Others

-As a second-class passenger, Corbett likely would have spent much of her time at the lending libraries, playing on the squash court, or socializing on the open deck.
-While each of the class’s quarters were separate, it was common for first- and second-class passengers to mingle.
+As a second-class passenger, Corbett likely would have spent much of her time at the lending libraries or socializing on the open decks, in the second-class dining room, or in the ship’s promenade.
+While each of the class’s quarters was separate, it was common for first- and second-class passengers to mingle.

 The Advocate for Religious Freedom